YonghuiDong/Miso_example/README.md

 ## 2. Download

-You can directly download and extract this GitHub repository, and run the example in your own computer.
+You can clone or download this GitHub repositor, extract it and run the example in your own computer.

 ## 3. Usage